 View From The Peak

-Welcome to the foremost industry blog covering current issues in Embedded Devices, Mobile & Web Clients and Digital Video.
+Welcome to the foremost industry blog covering current issues in Digital Video and Audio, Embedded Devices and Mobile and Set Top Apps.
 You'll also find specific information on a wide range of other issues including hardware and software/firmware design; and video, mobile application and signal processing technologies.
 We cover a wide range of industries including security, cable/satellite, enterprise video, oil and gas, law enforcement, smartphone, defense and communications, among others.

 Attacks that are initially restricted to the realm of esoteric, government-backed spooks become accessible over time to run-of-the-mill cybercriminals.
 Take, for example, the Linux.Darlloz worm, which attacks embedded devices and is interesting for a couple of reasons.
 First, it propagates by exploiting a vulnerability that was patched in May 2012.
 But the firmware images on many embedded devices are much older than that.
 The second reason I find it particularly interesting is it targets PHP, a scripting language largely used for web development.

 When I was a freshman in college, we had an engineering seminar where the Dean told us that we should expect to re-educate ourselves many times throughout our career.
 This has certainly been true in my career.
 In the Web […]

 Cardinal Peak offers fast, ultra-reliable engineering services for Digital Video & Audio, Embedded Devices, and Mobile & Set Top Apps.
 Focused on increasing our clients' engineering ROI, we complement their internal resources with project-based contract engineering, ongoing engineering services and onsite staffing.